chudsonwr/docker-cli/README.md

 * Ruby 2.1.3 (probably works on later versions as well)

 ## Usage
+Run `bundle install`

 Run the provision.rb executable and supply various command line options.

 ##### --action
 This is the action you would like to perform.
-It mirrors most actions available to the standard docker-compose binary with a couple extras.
+It mirrors most actions available to the standard docker-compose binary with a few extras.
 * _launch_ - which builds the application and then lanuches it
 * _relaunch_ - which will stop a running compose stack, download the changes, rebuild and relaunch
+* _clean_all_ - which will stop and remove all running containers and then remove all images

 ##### --github
 This is the Github project and repository you wish to build, i.e `chudsonwr/sample_app`